-An area where a refinement is currently being implemented is in the enforcement of intertie scheduling constraints.
-Congestion management includes enforcing both (1) flow-based constraints within the ISO BAA, to ensure that flows remain within thermal limits of transmission facilities, adequate voltage support is available throughout the grid, and inter-regional flows do not undermine regional stability, and (2) scheduling constraints that limit the volume of schedules that adjacent BAAs agree can be scheduled on a particular intertie, based on either thermal capacity or contractual limits, regardless of how the resulting energy flows through the grid.
-Intertie scheduling is limited by both what the ISO calls "market scheduling limits", which place boundaries around scheduling points or sets of scheduling points that can be defined flexibly, but only limit energy schedules, and "intertie" constraints that maintain the sum of energy and ancillary service schedules within the defined limits but have a restriction that a resource can be subject to only one intertie constraint, due to current software functionality.
-The Sutter pseudo-tie uses network transmission service to support its scheduling through the SMUD BAA (soon to become the BAA of the Balancing Authority of Northern California), which allows delivery to the ISO at multiple alternative scheduling points.
+As dynamic transfers begin to include intermittent resources, a concern is how to maintain full transmission utilization, while recognizing the variability of intermittent resources' output.
+A fundamental difference between scheduling generation within the ISO BAA and scheduling dynamic transfers is that dynamic transfers must cross interties, which (1) are subject to specific constraints that maintain the sum of energy and ancillary service schedules within the defined limits but have a restriction that a resource can be subject to only one intertie constraint, due to current software functionality.
+The Sutter pseudo-tie uses network transmission service to support its scheduling through the SMUD BAA, which allows delivery to the ISO at multiple alternative scheduling points.
 Until recently, the ISO was unable to define an intertie constraint that applies to Sutter, because the intertie constraint allows mapping of a resource to only a single intertie.
 In Sutter's case, this had not been an issue because sufficient transmission has been available across the SMUD to ISO boundary.
 The possibility of an alternative delivery point for Copper Mountain in the event of an outage of its normal delivery point led the ISO to identify a solution through a market setup script.
 This is a manually initiated work-around for use in the event of intertie outages, using either network or point-to point transmission service through other BAAs, but does not support alternative intertie mappings as a routine market function.
 This is an implementation issue that does not affect the definition of terms of service in the Pseudo PGA.